What Services Does SafetyNet Wireless Offer

 What Network Does SafetyNet Wireless Use?

-SafetyNet Wireless uses Sprint’s CDMA network and a nationwide 3G, HSPA, and LTE GSM network.
-See the coverage maps at safetynetwireless.com/coverage-maps.
+SafetyNet Wireless utilizes Sprint’s CDMA network and T-Mobile’s GSM network.
+Explore the coverage maps at https://safetynetwireless.com/coverage-maps/.